dassarthak18/SobolBox/README.md

 SobolBox uses Microsoft Z3 Theorem Prover to parse the VNNLIB files and extract input bounds from them via Z3's inbuilt optimization routines.
 This is a deliberate choice in minimization of dependencies, driven by the fact that VNNLIB is written as a subset of the SMTLIB-2 standard which Z3 supports.
 Upon extracting the input bounds, it generates a sample of input points using **Sobol sequence sampling**, which is a quasi-Monte Carlo method used to generate a low-discrepancy, deterministic sample of parameter values from a multidimensional distribution.
 Sobol sequencing is scalable and requires fewer samples to achieve the same level of accuracy as uniform sampling.
 This makes it particularly useful in sensitivity analysis.

 By computing the neural network outputs across these points, SobolBox identifies promising regions where global optima might be found.
-For each output variable, the argmin and argmax are chosen, and a **trust-region constrained optimization** is performed to quickly converge to a local optima around that region and refine the preliminary estimate obtained from Sobol.
+For each output variable, the argmin and argmax are chosen, and a **trust-region constrained optimization** is performed to quickly converge to a local optimum around that region and refine the preliminary estimate obtained from Sobol.
 This ensures a tight under-approximation of the output bounds.

 Once these extrema estimates are obtained, they are fed into Z3 along with the safety specification for analysis.

 * If the analysis determines that a safety violation is not possible given the computed output bounds, the tool returns ``unsat``.
 The output bounds computed by our algorithm are under-approximations.
 As such, ``unsat`` results are high confidence, but not sound guarantees.
-* If the analysis finds a Sobol sequence sample or an optima that is a valid safety violation, the tool returns ``sat`` along with the counterexample.
+* If the analysis finds a Sobol sequence sample or an optimum that is a valid safety violation, the tool returns ``sat`` along with the counterexample.
 * If the tool encounters neural networks of effective input dimension greater than 9250, or if the analysis is inconclusive, the tool quits gracefully and returns ``unknown``.

 SobolBox also implements caching of Sobol sequences as well as computed output bounds to reduce computational overheads over incremental runs.